Stambition Mentoring Program

 One-to-one mentoring for young people who stammer

 In 2018, Iain Wilkie (one of our Stambassadors) and Sam Simpson successfully trialled a one-to-one mentoring project under the auspices of the Employers Stammering Network (part of the British Stammering Association).
-An independent evaluation found that all nine young people who took part in this pilot scheme rated it as either extremely or very valuable, with to be either very or extremely valuable, with gains in confidence, greater openness about stammering in the workplace, and greater self-belief and ambition to explore employment more aligned to personal interests and goals.
-Given the affinity with our Stambassadors programme, Iain and Sam will work with us and the Stambassadors to develop their successful pilot into a full-scale project.
+An independent evaluation found that all nine young adults who took part in this pilot scheme rated it as either extremely or very valuable, with gains in self-belief and an ambition to explore employment more aligned to their personal interests and goals.
+Iain and Sam will work with us and the Stambassadors to create an excellent mentoring programme for ASC called ‘Stambition’.

-Now Action for Stammering Children will be starting a brand new mentoring project.
-The program will be in the name of Stan Taylor.
+Now Action for Stammering Children will be starting a brand new mentoring project, called ‘Stambition’.
+The program will be in the memory of Stan Taylor.
 Stan had a life long stammer and sadly passed away recently.
-We are very much looking forward to launching our mentoring project, in memory of Stan, which his donation has now made possible.
+We are very much looking forward to launching our mentoring project, in memory of Stan, which his generous donation has now made possible.
 You can read more about Stan’s life here and his legacy donation.

-The project will provide practical tailored support and advice for young people who stammer at a crucial time of transition in their lives – leaving school and preparing for a career or having recently started work.
-It will link young people who stammer with Stambassadors, who will draw on their own experiences to provide practical and applicable advice as well as encouragement to their younger mentees.
+The project will provide practical tailored support and advice for young people, aged 18 – 25, who stammer at a crucial time of transition in their lives – leaving education, preparing for a career or having recently started work.
+It will link young people who stammer with experienced Stambassadors, who will draw on their own experiences to provide practical and applicable advice as well as encouragement to the young adults they are supporting.
 The programme’s messages to young people are: